SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 SF to/from Oakland: The best way to get over to Oakland from San Francisco is BART.
 There are several stops downtown.
 You can also get to the Oakland Coliseum or to the Oakland International Airport on BART.

 SF to/from San Jose: You can either take Caltrain or drive to San Jose.
-Both the train and driving will take about an hour and a half.
+Both the train and driving will take about 1 hour and 30 minutes.

 SF to/from Berkeley: BART is your best option to get to and from Berkeley.
 There are three stops with access to Berkeley.
 Ashby will get you to the southern side of town, Downtown Berkeley will put you right in the heart near the UC Berkeley campus, and North Berkeley will get you to the northern end.
 You can also drive to Berkeley, but parking can be challenging here.